AI

 Lawyers spent years learning to think like lawyers.
 They are not handing that over to a system they cannot interrogate.

 What does work?
 AI that speeds up the parts of legal work that consume time without requiring judgment.
-Research from Clio shows 79% of law firms now integrate AI into workflows, but look at what they are using it for: drafting correspondence, brainstorming strategies, summarizing documents, conducting initial research.
+Corporate legal AI adoption more than doubled in one year, jumping from 23% to 52% - and look at what they are using it for: drafting correspondence, brainstorming strategies, summarizing documents, conducting initial research.
+Notably, 64% of in-house teams now expect to depend less on outside counsel because of AI capabilities built internally.

 Notice the pattern.
 These are all tasks where AI produces a draft that lawyers then review, edit, and approve.
 The lawyer remains responsible.
 The AI just handles the first pass.